 Key Takeaways

-- Cursor Composer excels at iterative, controlled development where you approve each step, while Windsurf Cascade offers autonomous multi-step workflows that execute with minimal intervention.
+- Cursor Composer excels at iterative, controlled development where you approve each step, while Windsurf's agent (Cascade, rewritten as Devin Local) offers autonomous multi-step workflows that execute with minimal intervention.

 - Windsurf's automatic codebase indexing handles millions of lines of code without manual file selection, making it superior for medium-to-large projects compared to Cursor's @mention system.

-- Both editors support the same major AI models (Claude, GPT-4, Gemini), but Cursor adds its proprietary Composer model for ultra-fast generation while Windsurf offers optimized model routing.
+- Both editors support the same major AI models (Claude, GPT, Gemini), but Cursor adds its proprietary Composer model for ultra-fast generation while Windsurf adds in-house SWE models and cloud agents.

-- Choose Cursor for maximum customization and control; choose Windsurf for autonomous workflows and budget-friendly pricing, or use both depending on your specific task requirements.
+- Choose Cursor for maximum customization and control; choose Windsurf (Devin Desktop) for autonomous agent workflows and predictable quota-based pricing, or use both depending on your specific task requirements.

 Learn this hands-on